okTurtles/groupcurrency.org/index.md

 <div class="a">
     <p>
         Yes.
 Most newly formed groups will be unable to provide all their members with a basic income, so an individual may be able to accumulate a basic income for themselves by being accepted into multiple groups.
-In exchange for membership, most groups will likely expect their members to contribute value in some way, and most groups will likely be capable of booting members that they've decided are abusing the system.
+In exchange for membership, most groups will likely expect their members to contribute value in some way, and most groups will likely be capable of booting members whom they've decided are abusing the system.
     </p>
 </div>